-Pakistan's nuclear arsenal consists of approximately 60 nuclear warheads, although it could be larger.
+Pakistan's nuclear arsenal probably consists of approximately 90-110 nuclear warheads, although it could be larger.
 Islamabad is producing fissile material, adding to related production facilities, and deploying additional delivery vehicles.
-These steps will enable Pakistan to undertake both quantitative and qualitative improvements to its nuclear arsenal.
+These steps could enable Pakistan to undertake both quantitative and qualitative improvements to its nuclear arsenal.
 Whether and to what extent Pakistan's current expansion of its nuclear weapons-related facilities is a response to the 2008 U.S.-India nuclear cooperation agreement is unclear.
-Islamabad does not have a public, detailed nuclear doctrine, but its "minimum credible deterrent" is widely regarded as primarily a deterrent to Indian military action.
+Islamabad does not have a public, detailed nuclear doctrine, but its "minimum credible deterrent" is widely regarded as designed to dissuade India from taking military action against Pakistan.

 Pakistan has in recent years taken a number of steps to increase international confidence in the security of its nuclear arsenal.
-In addition to dramatically overhauling nuclear command and control structures since September 11, 2001, Islamabad has implemented new personnel security programs.
-Moreover, Pakistani and some U.S. officials argue that, since the 2004 revelations about a procurement network run by former Pakistani nuclear official A.Q.
-Khan, Islamabad has taken a number of steps to improve its nuclear security and to prevent further proliferation of nuclear-related technologies and materials.
+In addition to overhauling nuclear command and control structures since September 11, 2001, Islamabad has implemented new personnel security programs.
+Moreover, Pakistani and some U.S. officials argue that, since the 2004 revelations about a procurement network run by former Pakistani nuclear official A. Q. Khan, Islamabad has taken a number of steps to improve its nuclear security and to prevent further proliferation of nuclear-related technologies and materials.
 A number of important initiatives, such as strengthened export control laws, improved personnel security, and international nuclear security cooperation programs have improved Pakistan's security situation in recent years.

-Instability in Pakistan has called the extent and durability of these reforms into question.
+However, instability in Pakistan has called the extent and durability of these reforms into question.
 Some observers fear radical takeover of a government that possesses a nuclear bomb, or proliferation by radical sympathizers within Pakistan's nuclear complex in case of a breakdown of controls.
 While U.S. and Pakistani officials continue to express confidence in controls over Pakistan's nuclear weapons, continued instability in the country could impact these safeguards.
 For a broader discussion, see CRS Report RL33498, Pakistan-U.S. Relations, by K. Alan Kronstadt.
 This report will be updated.